bmrtech-oss/bmrtech-blog/content/blog/fourthpost/fourthpost.md

     if n == 0:
         return 0

-    # We only need to remember the last two results at any time
     prev, curr = 0, 1 # This represents step 0 and step 1

     for i in range(2, n+1):
-        # The new 'current' is the sum of the two previous ones
         prev, curr = curr, prev + curr

     return curr